cloudmesh/classes/docs/source/i524/2017/technologies.rst

 114. PolyBase

-     “PolyBase is a technology that accesses and combines both non-relational and relational data, all from within SQL Server.
-It allows you to run queries on external data in Hadoop or Azure Blob storage acts mediator between SQL and non SQL data store it makes the analysis of the relation data and other data that is non structure to tables (Hadoop).”`:cite:www-polybase` Unless there is a way to transfer data between the data stores it is always difficult to do so.
+     "PolyBase is a technology that accesses and combines both non-relational and relational data, all from within SQL Server.
+It allows you to run queries on external data in Hadoop or Azure Blob storage acts mediator between SQL and non SQL data store it makes the analysis of the relation data and other data that is non structure to tables (Hadoop)."`:cite:www-polybase` Unless there is a way to transfer data between the data stores it is always difficult to do so.
      PolyBase bridges this gap by operating on data that is external to SQL server.
 It don’t require additional software, querying to